 (Short silence) The sight of crucified criminals hanging on a cross, often for days, could sometimes be seen by the roadside of Roman Palestine.
 They acted as a terrifying warning to rebels and wrongdoers.
 When Jesus was in agony in the Garden of Gethsemane, praying that that the cup of suffering would be taken from him, perhaps that image was in his mind.
 Now the reality had come to pass.
 He had prayed that his father's will be done, and this painful road was it.
+The sharp, jagged mountains against a blood red sky were there in the first station, now the agony they foretell presses closer.
 We distinguish between what God directly wills and what he allows for deeper, wider reasons.
 He wills health and happiness.
 But he allows the limitations and constraints of life to bear upon us, as we certainly discover as we get older.
 We can rail against them, accept them stoically, or seek to discover the Divine will somewhere within them.
-Jesus accepts the cross, he recognises that this is what he has to go through, he embraces the Divine will.
-Later they remembered his saying "No one who does not carry his cross...can be a follower of mine", (Luke 14,27).
-That cross comes in the form of the limitations and constraints of life.
+Jesus seeks that deeper will within the harsh circumstances in which he finds himself, he accepts the cross that he foresees lies before him.
+He recognises that this is what he has to go through.
+'Father, take this cup from me.
+Nevertheless, not my will but thine be done.'
+The one who gives him the cross is not dressed as a Roman soldier.
+Again, he is Mr Everyman.
+The world in its weariness presses the cross on Jesus.
+The world is faint and ready to say farewell to it all, and Jesus carries it, carries us.
+Later they remembered his saying "No one who does not carry his cross...can be a follower of mine" (Luke 14,27).
+That cross comes in the form of the limitations and constraints of the circumstances of our lives.
 Even more it comes in the struggle to leave self behind and focus on Christ and his presence in those around us.
-But to carry that cross is to enter into his joy, for it is to be taken into his eternal relationship with the father.
+But to hear his call, to carry that cross, is to enter into his joy, for it is to be taken into his unbroken relationship with the father.